 After some days, you will find the new page indexed instead of the old post.

-I recommend deleting your blog cache.
-That will update the links and you will avoid problems with the content update.
+I recommend clearing your blog cache, which will update the links and you will avoid problems with the content update.

 In general, after some days or weeks, as a maximum, your index in the Google SERP will be adapted.
 The new page will be indexed instead of the post.
 If you don’t have backlinks for the post, you can remove the redirection and the plugin.
 There is no need to keep plugins that you’re not using.

 On the other side, if there are posts or websites that link back to the post, then, you should keep that redirect to take visitors from the old URL to the new one.